Home

 • Sponsorship Chair of Federated Logic Conferences (FLoC) 2018.

-• Program Committee member of numerous conferences in formal verification and software engineering, including CAV, TACAS, ICSE, FASE, FMCAD, VMCAI, and others (see my CV for a full list).
+• Program Committee member of numerous conferences in formal verification and software engineering, including FSE, CAV, TACAS, ICSE, FASE, FMCAD, VMCAI, and others (see my CV for a full list).

 • Reviewing proposals for ERC, EPSRC, The Netherlands Organisation for Scientific Research (NWO), Austrian Science Fund (FWF), French National research Agency (ANR), and Israeli Science Foundation (ISF).